coffandro/integration-duet3d/README.rst

-Duet RepRapFirmware to Simplyprint.io connector
+SimplyPrint Duet3d integration
 ================================================

+Many thanks to `Tim Schneider <https://github.com/timschneider>`_  at https://github.com/Meltingplot/duet-simplyprint-connector/ for originally creating this integration and allowing us to use it.

-This package acts as a bridge between Duet-based 3D printers and the Simplyprint.io cloud service.
+This package acts as a bridge between Duet-based 3D printers and the SimplyPrint.io cloud service.

 It communicates with the printer using the Duet HTTP API.
 For more information, visit https://github.com/Duet3D/RepRapFirmware/wiki/HTTP-requests.

-Communication with Simplyprint.io is handled via the `simplyprint-ws-client`.
+Communication with SimplyPrint.io is handled via the `simplyprint-ws-client`.

 ------------
 Status